Guruwari2/ComputerVision/README.md

 # ComputerVision
-Computer Vision Homeworks and Project for Keio Univervisty
+Computer Vision Homeworks and Project for Keio University